What is Traffic Volume Count ?

 Purpose of Traffic Volume Count

 The purpose classified traffic volume count is to draw inferences on the basis of data collected.
 To provide possible solutions and improvement suggestion for the problem identified.
-The objectives covered in it includes identifying the hourly distribution of vehicles and peak hour, identify level of service and compare modal composition on different hierarchy of roads in our study area.
+The objectives covered in it includes identifying the hourly distribution of vehicles and peak hour, identify level of service and compare modal composition on different hierarchy of roads.

 Methods of doing Traffic Volume Count